rizwan-kh/rizwan-kh.github.io/content/posts/azdo-send-json-request.md

 ---
 ![azure](/azure-pipelines.png)
 ### Introduction
-If you've been using Azure DevOps, you would know that a pipeline can be trigger with runtime parameters in the format `key: value` pair and this is great for doing almost all of the tasks.
+If you've been using Azure DevOps, you would know that a pipeline can be triggered with runtime parameters in the format `key: value` pair and this is great for doing almost all of the tasks.

-For our use-case, we had been looking at option to send a JSON based parameter dictionary and I couldn't find any way at the time of writing this article.
+For our use case, we had been looking at an option to send a JSON-based parameter dictionary and I couldn't find any way at the time of writing this article.
 We came up with a hack to achieve this and I would want to write it up in this blog post.

 ### Flatten JSON & operation
-Wee look at the option to use the Flatten JSON Objects extension to convert a nested data layer object into a new object with only one layer of key/value pairs.
-For this we used the **flatten_json** library
+We look at the option to use the Flatten JSON Objects extension to convert a nested data layer object into a new object with only one layer of key/value pairs.
+For this, we used the **flatten_json** library

 `pip install flatten_json`

 ```
 '''
-flatten the json data with a '_' separator; you can use different separator as well
+flatten the JSON data with a '_' separator; you can use different separators as well
 '''
 # flatten.py
 import flatten_json